JuliaDynamics/Agents.jl/docs/src/index.md

 ## Citation

-If you use this package in work that lead to a publication, then please cite the paper below:
+If you use this package in work that leads to a publication, then please cite the paper below:

 ```
 @misc{Agents.jl,